instant-dev/api/README.md

   });
   const messages = [];
   for await (const chunk of completion) {
-    context.stream('chunk', chunk); // chunk has the schema provided above messages.push(chunk?.choices?.[0]?.delta?.content || '');
+    // Stream our response as text/event-stream when ?_stream parameter added context.stream('chunk', chunk); // chunk has the schema provided above messages.push(chunk?.choices?.[0]?.delta?.content || '');
   }